 The keepsakes are touchstones of critical labor issues gathered over the course of his career, which began when Gould graduated from Cornell Law School in 1961 and took a position as an assistant general counsel with the United Auto Workers in Detroit.
 He left after a year for a graduate program at the London School of Economics to study comparative labor law with the famed labor scholar Otto Kahn-Freund.

 “Otto was really the doyen of comparative labor lawyers,” says Gould.
 “A lot of my professional career—its impetus in terms of intellectual growth—is owed to that year at the LSE.”

 Stamps v.
-Detroit Edison was one of the first racial discrimination employment cases in the country.
-Gould’s clients were Black workers at Detroit Edison who had been denied admission to the higher-paying career track and steered instead to lower-paying unskilled jobs, regardless of their qualifications.
+Detroit Edison was one of the first racial discrimination employment cases in the country, and Gould’s clients were Black workers at Detroit Edison who had been denied admission to the higher paying career track and steered instead to lower paying unskilled jobs, regardless of their qualifications.

 Labor’s Successes and Failings

 Gould’s early criticism of labor for holding back racial justice has been a throughline of his research—beginning with his earliest articles, including “Employment Security, Seniority and Race: The Role of Title VII of the Civil Rights Act of 1964,” Howard Law Journal 13 (1967); “Labor Arbitration of Grievances Involving Racial Discrimination,” University of Pennsylvania Law Review 118 (November 1969); and “Black Power in the Unions: The Impact Upon Collective Bargaining Relationships,” Yale Law Journal 79 (November 1969).